Former state Sen. J.J. Dossett takes on municipal government role for Owasso

 People are also reading…

 Dossett grew up in Owasso and graduated from Owasso High School in 2002.
-He enlisted in the Oklahoma Air National Guard when he was 18 and has completed over 20 years of service to the 219th Engineering and Installation Squadron and the 138th Fighter Wing.
+He enlisted in the Oklahoma Air National Guard when he was 18 and has completed more than 20 years of service to the 219th Engineering and Installation Squadron and the 138th Fighter Wing.

-After finishing his bachelor's degree from Oklahoma State University in 2006, Dossett was a teacher and coach at Owasso High School for 10 years.
+After finishing his bachelor's degree at Oklahoma State University in 2006, Dossett was a teacher and coach at Owasso High School for 10 years.

-Dossett was first elected to the Oklahoma Senate in November 2015 and assumed office in January 2016.
-He served at the state Capitol until November 2022 when newcomer Sen. Dana Prieto, R-Tulsa, replaced his seat in the statewide general election.
+He was first elected to the Oklahoma Senate in November 2015 and assumed office in January 2016.
+He served at the state Capitol until November 2022, when newcomer Dana Prieto, R-Tulsa, replaced him in the Senate seat in the statewide general election.

 At the Jan.
 17 City Council meeting, members voted 5-0 on a resolution accepting City Manager Warren Lehr’s retirement (set for March 2024), and extending a future offer to current Assistant City Manager Chris Garrett to fill the position.

-Dossett and his wife, Ashley, have four sons and are proud members of the Owasso community.
+Dossett and his wife, Ashley, have four sons and are members of the Owasso community.

 Owasso Reporter Editor Art Haddaway contributed to this story.